-JCCS has had huge success with making connections and strengthening relations with parents via the case managers, bilingual parent liaisons, and the interventions coordinator because the communication has been so frequent.
+Despite the challenges with staffing, JCCS continues to have success with making connections and strengthening relations with parents via the case managers, bilingual parent liaisons, and the interventions coordinator because the communication has been so frequent.
 In addition to communicating through Facebook, the Camille Creek website, and Nixel platforms, these roles check in with designated families every week.100% of families are now contacted weekly.
 The regular communication gives families an opportunity to share their needs, including basic needs, transportation, and schooling needs.
 Data shows that families are in desperate need of outreach and support.
-41.7% of families are in need of food/meals, 41.7% are in need of mental health/counseling, 41.7% are in need of transportation to school services, and 33% are in need of parenting support classes.
+18% of families are in need of food/meals (which is down from 41.7 from last year), 30% are in need of mental health/counseling (also down from 41.7% last year), 26% are in need of transportation to school services, and 33% are in need of parenting support classes.
 Closer relationships have been established between the school and families as every parent has a point person at school.
 If certain challenges exist for families this flags a social worker contact.
 The social worker will then conduct follow-up check-ins with the family.
 JCCS also hosted regular informal drop-in hours to connect families to community resources.
 Parents have reported that they see school as a resource/connection to other community resources.
 The amount of communication and weekly outreach to families have changed some parents' minds and increased their comfort level with sending students to campus.

 JCCS has learned that not having as many students on campus has made it easier to monitor student well-being.
-JCCS reduced the class size to (no more than 12) so that students could easily interact with their teachers and teachers could gain a sense of how each of the students are functioning.
+JCCS reduced the class size to (no more than 16) so that students could easily interact with their teachers and teachers could gain a sense of how each of the students are functioning.
 Students are more willing to talk about their mental health needs now.
 Our data shows that 32 (including 17 current Chamberlain) students are receiving mental health services (including just med clinic services).
-As of the beginning of June 2022, 90% of students (enrolled at least 32 days) received the PHQ-9 Screener, 64% improved on the PHQ-9, 12% got worse, 20% are pending, and 4% returned to district.
+As of the beginning of June 2023, 95% of students (enrolled at least 32 days) received the PHQ-9 Screener, 64% improved on the PHQ-9, 12% got worse, 20% are pending, and 4% returned to district.
 There have been 15 student referrals to Mental Health services.
-We are seeing an increase in attendance and a decrease in behavior challenges on campus.
 We have been able to build a strong school culture where students feel they are valued and that they belong.
-JCCS was able to have 1313 interactions (i.e. check-in's, crisis, intakes, job support) with students, and 2411 contacts with Parents, Guardians, and Caregivers.
+JCCS was able to have 1513 interactions (i.e. check-in's, crisis, intakes, job support) with students, and 1326 contacts with Parents, Guardians, and Caregivers.